brson/excellar/README.md

 ```

 ## Contract Purpose
-The following contract allows customers to deposit USDC collateral and get on chain representation in the form of XUSG of a real world bond.
+The following contract allows customers to deposit USDC collateral and get on-chain representation as XUSG of a real-world asset (U.S. Government Treasury Bills).

-Additionally, admins can periodically update the asset price, cash reserves and fees, associated with managing the contract.
+Additionally, admins can periodically update the asset price, cash reserves, and fees associated with managing the contract.

 ## Contract API